root-project/web/blog/_posts/2024-12-02-2nd-hackathon.md

 ---

-You may have heard about [the second ROOT Hackathon](https://indico.cern.ch/event/1463778/), that took place at IdeaSquare, CERN, last week!
-This in-person event was held on November 25-27.
-After a few days of recovering our energies, it's time to look back at this vibrant three days event, so let's go.
+You may have heard about [the second ROOT Hackathon](https://indico.cern.ch/event/1463778/), that took place at IdeaSquare, CERN, last week (25-27 of November)!
+After a few days of recovering our energies, it's time to look back at this vibrant event, so let's go.

 <center>
     <img